IBM/ibm-event-automation/flink/cr-examples/flinkdeployment/README.md

   when deploying Flink for use with the Event Processing flow authoring UI.
    - Features:
       - Persistent storage.
+      - High Availability for the Flink Job Manager.
    - Prerequisites:
       - Replace all placeholder values indicated by angled brackets, for example: `<insert jar file name here>`.
       - [Deploy the Flink PVC](https://ibm.github.io/event-automation/ep/installing/planning/#deploying-the-flink-pvc).